 There are duties to know about and report if a school believes a pupil is living in a private fostering arrangement.
 The school has a duty to make a referral into Children's Services, so an assessment can be carried out, to ensure the person looking after that child or young person is promoting their welfare and safety.

 This policy has now been updated in line with national and local updates.
-To all schools that have adopted this policy, please ensure you have archived any previous versions and replaced with the version added to this page (the policy is dated 4 February 2021).
-We have included some additional information and resources.
+To all schools that have adopted this policy, please ensure you have archived any previous versions and replaced with the version added to this page (the policy is dated April 2021).
+We have also included some additional information and resources.

 Schools are the key to recognising potential Private Fostering arrangements and have a duty to report any such arrangement for children and young people up to the age of 16 years old when Private Fostering applied to them.
 Local Authorities also have a duty to act upon all cases, assessing the child’s welfare and to provide services and support.
 Derbyshire County Council continues to have very low numbers which are not proportionate to the population of children in the county, so we ask that you keep this on your radar and raise the awareness for any training opportunities in your school.